AstraeusZhao/evm-patterns/README.md

 - explicit access control and least-privilege roles;
 - checks-effects-interactions and reentrancy-resistant value flows;
 - pull payments, pausing, and emergency recovery paths;
+- custom errors, events, invariants, and gas-aware data structures;
+- adversarial tests for authorization, accounting, and failure behavior.

+The project is a technical demonstration.
+It is not an audited protocol and must not be used to custody real funds without an independent review and deployment process.